chameleon-tbn/CompatibilityReport/README.md

 * [Customize It Extended](https://github.com/Celisuis/CustomizeItExtended) by Celisuis ([workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1806759255))
 * [Change Loading Screen 2](https://github.com/bloodypenguin/ChangeLoadingImage) by bloodypenguin ([workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1818482110))

-A big thanks to these modders and many others for making their code available for education and re-use.
+A big thanks to these modders and all those others for making their code available for education and re-use.

 ### Disclaimer
 I'm not an experienced programmer.
 I knew some programming fundamentals and taught myself C# with online tutorials, reading other peoples code and lots of experimenting.
 My code might be sloppy and inefficient.
-I'm open to suggestions and constructive criticism in the discussions.
+I'm open to suggestions and constructive feedback in the discussions.